PhD or Master's in Nursing Informatics Programs

 Nursing Informatics Graduate Programs Overview

-Nursing Informatics Graduate programs are commonly offered in master's degree and graduate certificate programs, and usually includes an internship or clinical rotation for hands-on practice.
-Graduates of nursing informatics programs might work as specialists who handle electronic medical records and information systems in a variety of settings, including hospitals and public health organizations.
+Nursing Informatics Graduate programs are commonly offered in master's degree and graduate certificate programs.
+The programs usually include an internship or clinical rotation for hands-on practice.
+Graduates of nursing informatics programs might work as specialists who handle electronic medical records and information systems in a variety of settings.
+These settings may include: hospitals and public health organizations.

-Prerequisites for Nursing Informatics Graduate programs are a Bachelor’s degree in nursing or related field for a master’s degree and most graduate certificates.
-Program length varies; on average it may take 2 years for master's degree, 1 year or less for graduate certificates.
-Other requirements of Graduate nursing informatics degree programs may include internships and clinical rotations are required through most programs.
+Prerequisites for Nursing Informatics Graduate programs are a Bachelor’s degree in nursing or related field for a master’s degree, and most graduate certificates.
+Program length varies.
+On average, it may take 2 years for master's degree.
+1 year or less for graduate certificates.
+Other requirements of Graduate nursing informatics degree programs may include internships and clinical rotations which are required through most programs.

 Types of Nursing Informatics Graduate Programs: Online or On-campus?

 Prospective students can use the GradSchools.com site to find both campus-based and online Nursing Informatics Graduate degrees.
 Looking for Nursing informatics schools and colleges in a specific area?
 Use the city, state, or country tabs to browse listings in these places.
-Some of these same universities may also offer distance-learning options, but you can review online programs specifically as well; these may be 100% online or include an on-campus segment.
+Some of these same universities may also offer distance-learning options.
+But, you can review online programs specifically as well.
+These programs may be 100% online or include an on-campus segment.
 Worth investigating if you need the flexibility of studying remotely.